//--- META DESCRIPTION FOR BOOMTRAIN---//?>

 And because this experience is vastly different than what the majority of drone hardware manufacturers are offering, the pricing is different as well.
 Rather than selling the hardware outright, or selling the hardware at a certain price point with an optional subscription to the cloud service, Kespry is treating the entire platform as a yearly equipment lease.

-The Drone 2.0 and Kespry Cloud service start at $30,000 per year and Doersch says the company supplies everything its customers will need.
+The Drone 2.0 and Kespry Cloud service are priced between $30,000 and $40,000 per year, depending on configuration, and Doersch says the company supplies everything its customers will need.

 Doersch says the majority of Kespry’s customers are larger firms already using drone imagery on a regular basis.
 Packaging the hardware and software as a yearly lease was in part necessary because the two are so tightly integrated at the engineering phase that you can’t really have one without the other.